Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

 If you don't have access to outdoor spaces, try these indoor activities online.

 - University of Minnesota Extension offers several online courses.
-Check out our webpage to see what's currently being offered.
+Check out our courses and events pages to see what's currently being offered.

 - Learn a bird song.